junqiu-lei/opensearch-py-ml/docs/source/examples/aws_sagemaker_sentence_highlighter_model/README.md

 # Sentence Highlighting Model Deployment

-This directory contains scripts for deploying the OpenSearch Sentence Highlighting model to AWS SageMaker.
-The deployment process automatically downloads the model from OpenSearch artifacts, packages it, and deploys it as a SageMaker endpoint.
+This directory contains scripts for deploying the OpenSearch Sentence Highlighting model to AWS SageMaker with advanced auto-scaling capabilities.
+The deployment process automatically downloads the model from OpenSearch artifacts, packages it, and deploys it as a SageMaker endpoint with configurable resource-based scaling.

 ## Prerequisites